 - Cross-Country Skiing and Snowshoeing: Once winter rolls around and the ground is covered in snow, you probably won’t want to go for a run or bike, but you’re not out of options.
-Bring your skies and or snowshoes and hop on the trail.
+Bring your ski or snowshoes and hop on the trail!

 Make a day of it!

-- Plan your trip: There’s no shortage of things to do in Joliet, check out this events calendar to see what’s happening in the area the day you plan to visit Hadley.
+- Plan your trip: There’s no shortage of things to do in downtown Joliet, from festivals and events to parks and trails.

 - Stay for a meal: If picnicking is not your thing, check out some restaurants in the area.

-- Birding: Just 20 minutes away from Hadley is Orland Grassland, 750 acres of restored prairie and wetland.
+- Orland Grassland: Just 20 minutes away from Hadley is Orland Grassland, 750 acres of restored prairie and wetland.
 This makes for a perfect habitat to see some grassland birds and the site was named an Important Bird Area by Audubon Society in 2017.

 - Discover!
 If you’re a photographer or just an avid Instagrammer, bring your camera or phone and share what you find at Hadley Valley!
 Tag your Instagram posts with #DiscoverYourPlace to be featured on our stream and please share with us the highlights from your adventure.